hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrison/readme.md

 symbol, and you will know that you are in the **base layer**, so you will only have to tap the *outside right* thumb key once to reach the **symbol layer**.

+Strictly speaking, the same could be said about the first sequence of taps as well, but is useful to remember *outside right*, *outside left* as a panic sequence of sorts to get back to the beginning and clear your head.

 ##  How To Compile and Flash RP2040 Firmware

 First compile the firmware as normal: